Florence isn’t just a destination, it’s a mood.

 1. Start Your Day Like a Florentine With an Espresso and Cornetto

-Italians don’t linger over a long breakfast; instead, they stand at the counter sipping their shot of strong coffee, often accompanied by a buttery cornetto (Italian croissant), either plain or filled with jam or cream.
+Italians don’t sit down for a long breakfast; they stand at the counter, sipping a quick shot of rich, velvety coffee and pairing it with a buttery cornetto plain if they’re purists, or filled with jam or cream if they’re feeling indulgent.

 - Cost: €1.10–€1.30 for an espresso; €1.50–€2.50 for a cornetto.